Black holes in a swirling universe: Generation of the solution

 From definition~\eqref{h}, it is clear that $\bar{h}$ is at most constant, but that constant can be reabsorbed in a coordinate transformation.
-Therefore without loosing generality we can choose $\bar{h}_0(r,\theta)=0$.
+Therefore without loss of generality we can choose $\bar{h}_0(r,\theta)=0$.
 Finally the seed Ernst gravitational potential takes the form

 The new solution, expressed in terms of the complex potential, is generated via the Ehlers transformation $E$~\eqref{Ehlers-e}, which gives